The Chemistry of Eggs Mark as Favorite (0 Favorites)

 For the Student

-- What is an acid?
-What are some examples?
+- Vinegar is an acid.
+What are some other examples of acids?

 When the egg is combined with vinegar for 2 days, I think the egg will:

 Draw a sketch of the egg on the 1st day:

 Write your observations of the egg on the 1st day: